Avaneesh-S/Tensor-Fusion-Network/README.md

 # Tensor-Fusion-Network
-Pytorch Implementation of Tensor Fusion Network for multimodal sentiment analysis.
+This repository contains the pytorch implementation of **'Tensor Fusion Network for Multimodal sentiment analysis'** adapted from the paper - https://arxiv.org/abs/1707.07250